Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ##### Notes

-* One implementation of our Digital Clock with Alarms pull is [clock-4.html](clock-4.html)
+* One implementation of our Clock with Alarms pull is [clock-4.html](clock-4.html)

 ## Persistence

 ### Saving things for latter with Y.StorageLite

-FIXME: Let's save our alarms in the browser using the Y.StorageLite module
+FIXME: Let's save our alarms in the browser using the Y.StorageLite module.
+We should also be able to recall and edit them

 ## Reminders